AequilibraE/tradesman/docs/source/build_analytics_model.rst

 3. Incorporating amenity and building data

-At the end of the creation of the analytics models, the user will have a all their data inside and :ref:`aequilibrae` model, which is a Python-native transport modelling software.
+At the end of the creation of the analytics models, the user will have all their data inside an `aequilibrae <https://github.com/AequilibraE/aequilibrae>`_ model, which is a Python-native transport modelling software.
 In turn, all files used in AequilibraE are open-format (SQLite, Spatialite) and can be used by virtually any current data and GIS software/platform available.